coodoo-io/coo_extensions/README.md

 ### String Extensions

 - `isNullOrEmpty`: Checks if a string is null, empty, or contains only whitespace characters.
-- `obscure`: Replaces all characters but spaces in a string with stars (default replacement is '*').
+- `obscureText`: Replaces all characters but spaces in a string with stars (default replacement is '*').
-- `obscureSecret`: Makes a secret unrecognizable in a string by replacing all characters but spaces with stars (default replacement is '*').
+- `obscureTextSegment`: Makes a text segment unrecognizable in a string by replacing all characters but spaces with stars (default replacement is '*').

 Example: